-CS: And my husband called me that morning and said “Are you still gonna make it?”
+CS: And my husband called me that morning and said, “Are you still going to make it?”
 I said yes I am!

-CS: So we got – I have pictures – we got married in this church that's no longer there, it's in Detroit – and then we went to the – to the reception – and our families and friends – you always have at the breakfast at a Polish reception, your family and close friends.
+CS: So we got – I have pictures – we got married in this church that's no longer there.
+It's in Detroit – and then we went to the reception – and our families and friends – you always have at the breakfast at a Polish reception, your family and close friends.
 It was pretty crowded.

 KS: Yeah, well mostly everybody showed up.